Whale Communication

 Whales, like all other animals, communicate about things like where food is, what they want and how they feel.
 While sight and touch are also used, hearing is an important sense under the water surface, and whales communicate most often by using sound.
 They make many different sounds like clicks, whistles, chirps, thumps and low moaning sounds, some up to 30sec long, but many much shorter.
 Although it is not really like a human language, it is a complex communication system where sounds are modulated in frequency and tone to mean different things.

-How Do Dolphins Communicate
+How Do Dolphins Communicate?

 Pod of Pacific White-Sided Dolphins Frolicking in the Water